A Look At Shanti Pereira's Career Highlights, Stats, Net Worth And More

 Shanti Pereira started 2023 by setting a new national record for 100 metres sprint after clocking a time of 11.46 seconds in the heats of the New Zealand Track and Field Championships.
 While she bettered her record by 0.02 seconds in the final to clinch the bronze medal, the time was not recognised as a record owing to strong tailwinds of 3.4 metres per second.

 The Southeast Asian Games 2023 in Phnom Penh saw Shanti Pereira successfully defend her gold medal in the 200 metres event.
-She clocked a time of 22.69 seconds and broke not just the national record but the Southeast Asian Games record for the 200 metres sprint event as well.
+She clocked a time of 22.69 seconds and broke not just the national record but also the Southeast Asian Games record for the 200 metres sprint.
 She also won the gold medal in the 100 metres event, and in the process became the first Singaporean woman athlete to win the sprint double at the Southeast Asian Games.

 At the Asian Athletics Championships 2023 in Bangkok, Shanti Pereira broke her national record in the 100 metres sprint for the sixth time in 2023 with a time of 11.20 seconds.
 She also became the first Singaporean athlete to win a gold in the championship, bringing the country’s 16-year medal drought at the continental sports meet to a close.
 Pereira went on to clinch the gold medal in the 200 metres event as well with a time of 22.70 seconds, setting a new championship record.